K 12 Education Visa Sponsorship Jobs in Michigan

 Which visa types are most common for K-12 education roles in Michigan?

-The H-1B is the most common visa for K-12 educators in Michigan, as teaching positions in specialty subjects typically qualify as specialty occupations requiring at least a bachelor's degree in a relevant field.
-Some districts also use the J-1 Exchange Visitor visa through designated sponsor programs, which allows teachers to work in the U.S. for a defined period.
+The H-1B visa is the most common visa for K-12 educators in Michigan, as teaching positions in specialty subjects typically qualify as specialty occupations requiring at least a bachelor's degree in a relevant field.
+Some districts also use the J-1 visa Exchange Visitor visa through designated sponsor programs, which allows teachers to work in the U.S. for a defined period.
 J-1 participants should be aware of the two-year home residency requirement that may apply.

 Which cities in Michigan have the most K-12 education sponsorship jobs?